-A central question related to the unprecedented size of these urban agglomerations is how these cities will cope-economically, environmentally, and politically-with such acute concentrations of people.
-While it is true that cities offer the cost-reducing advantages of agglomeration economies and economies of scale and proximity as well as numerous economic and social externalities (e.g., skilled workers, cheap transport, social and cultural amenities), the social costs of a progressive overloading of housing and social services, not to mention increased crime, pollution, and congestion, can outweigh these historical urban advantages.
-Former World Bank president Robert McNamara expressed his skepticism that huge urban agglomerations could be made to work at all:
+A central question related to the unprecedented size of these urban agglomerations is how these cities will cope-economically, environmentally, and politically-with such high and rapidly rising concentrations of people.
+While it is true that cities offer the cost-reducing advantages of agglomeration economies and economies of scale and proximity, as well as numerous economic and social externalities (e.g., skilled workers, cheap transport, social and cultural amenities), for many analysts the social costs of increasingly overloading of housing and social services, not to mention increased crime, pollution, and congestion, can outweigh these historical urban advantages.